JaredMcB/DDRM/ResearchJournal.md

 `Tools\ToolBoxTest\Cross Spectral Density Estimator Comparison.ipynb`

-The model worked on the ovrdamped uneven langevin.
-It got the anylitically computed values.
+The model worked on the overdamped uneven Langevin.
+It got the analytically computed values.

-Anyway,
+#